bfirsh/heroku-tarsnap-backups/README.md

     $ tarsnap-keygen --keyfile tarsnap.key --user your-tarsnap-account@example.com --machine your-app-backup

-This will create a `tarsnap.key` file. **Keep this safe.
+This will create a `tarsnap.key` file. **Keep this key safe.
 If you lose this file, you can't recover any of your backups.**

 Next, upload this key to your Heroku app:

     $ heroku config:add TARSNAP_KEY="$(cat tarsnap.key)"

+(Note: Even though this key is on Heroku, you must still keep a local copy too.
+If Heroku have some kind of catastrophic failure, you won't be able to recover your key, therefore you won't be able to recover your backups.
+This defeats the whole point of having an off-site backup!)

 ### Connecting up your app